fermiumlabs/octoerp/README.md

 # Octo-ERP

-App for using Octo-part to look up part pricing and availability
+App for using [Octopart](https://octopart.com/) to look up part pricing and availability automatically populating a Supplier Quotation in [Erpnext](https://erpnext.com/)

 ### Install